ZeeshanNL/API-Framework-Typescript/README.md

-# Web Regression Testing Framework
+# API Typescript Testing Framework

-A web regression testing framework built with WebDriverIO, TypeScript, and Cucumber.
+This is a API testing framework built with TypeScript.

 ## Prerequisites